Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/README.md

 3. **Fork** the repository to your own GitHub account.
 4. The files are in *office-content-pr\rest-api\Microsoft.Graph\api-reference*.

-**Note** If you don't have access to the repository, but wish to make contributions, please contact Joe Martella (joem).
+**Note** If you don't have access to the repository, but wish to make contributions, please contact Joe Martella (joem) or Yina Arenas (yinaa).

 ## Add rich content